DNRC/FCG-User-Documentation/docs/code-generation.md

 + __Unit__: The DNRC unit that is handling the incident.
 + __Business Action__: A specific type of business action that can be associated with an incident.
-+ __Additional Agency Information__: This text box should contain
-  free-form information about other agencies that may be involved in the incident.

 + __Remarks__: This text box should contain any general remarks to be associated with the IRWIN incident.